Mass IN PERSON 8AM & 10AM -ONLINE at 10 AM Facebook Live

 Video History & Music Rights Information.

-Early in 1909, the late Bishop John J. Hogan noticed that there were between 23,556 to 35,000 Colored people in the Kansas City area.
-At the time, most were economically deprived, maligned, and treated as second class citizens.
+Early in 1909, the late Bishop John J. Hogan noticed that there were between 23,556 to 35,000 colored people in the Kansas City area.
+At the time, most Negroes were poor, maligned, and treated as second class citizens.
 They lived in dilapidated shanties in overcrowded communities.
 Because of discrimination and segregation, Bishop Hogan believed the church needed to do something for colored Catholics.
 He asked Fr.
-Cyprian Sauer to start a mission.
-He canvassed the neighborhood and discovered several superstitions about Catholicism.
-Ruth Lange identified 30 fellow black Catholics.
+Cyprian Sauer to gather them and raise funds to start a mission.
+Bishop Hogan gave $50 of his own money and a list of names to solicit donations.
+Most whites believe the project would not get off the ground.
+Bernard Corrigan gave the only additional gift of $1,000.

 Father Cyprian experienced a rough and trying time.
 He needed money for a place of worship and a school.
 He decided to write to Mother Katherine Drexel, who was known for her generosity.
 When months passed without hearing from her, Father Cyprian, appealed in prayer to St. Monica of Africa (331-187 A.D.).
 St. Monica of Africa was a Black woman, who was known for her long years of prayer for the conversion of her son, Augustine, who became a great Doctor of the Church.
 Fr.
 Cyprian promised to dedicate the mission in her name.
 Exactly one week later, he heard from Mother Drexel.
 She came to Kansas City, and with Father Cyprian, picked the site of 17th and Lydia for the location of the church and school.
 She presented him a check for $8,000.00.
 In addition to the $8,000, Bishop Hogan donated $50 of his own money and Bernard Corrigan contributed $1000.
 With these donations they purchased the land and building for the education of colored children.
 Nearby churches contributed items and artifacts necessary for conducting mass.